jfc3/atehere/ReadMe.md

 Features:

 * Travel more to be able to add more cities and more restaurants.
-* Break the larger files of ten restaurants or more into multiple files so people don't have to scroll as much to see places to eat for one city or location.
-Maybe make it 25 restaurants so people don't have to load a second page.
+* Break the larger files of ten restaurants or more into multiple files, so people don't have to scroll as much to see places to eat for one city or location.
+Maybe make it 25 restaurants, so people don't have to load the second page.
-* Add an accessible SVG map of the Unites States that will allow people to see places to eat in the nearby location.
+* Add an accessible SVG map of the United States that will allow people to see places to eat in the nearby location.
-* Look into adding social media for at least Twitter and Facebook so people can point their friends to the website or share there information with others.
+* Look into adding social media for at least Twitter and Facebook so people can point their friends to the website or share their information with others.
 * Add the ability to review a city, state, or location when offline for those times when you have no internet.
+* List restaurants by city and by a state in case you're driving through a state on a road trip you can see what might be along your way.
+Not sure if that makes sense and will require making double updates when using JSON file to control page information.
+* Improve way to update the list of cities and the array that keeps track of valid locations.
+Currently.
+Done in one file which needs to be updated and then deployed to the server and GitHub instead of multiple files.
+* Create ability see places near you.
+Most likely use Google maps and geolocation.
+* Add restaurant and food types/categories.
+* Have the ability to narrow down choices by food type or category of food.

 Enhancements: